PrakharAgrawal031/tales-of-faerun/README.md

 ## Features

-- **Engaging Storyline:** Immerse yourself in a captivating narrative set in the world of Faerun.
 - **Dynamic Combat System:** Experience thrilling battles with various enemies and bosses.
 - **Exploration:** Discover hidden treasures, quests, and secrets throughout the game world.
 - **Character Progression:** Level up your character and unlock new abilities and skills.